 A ventilator is a machine that helps a patient breathe by giving oxygen through a tube.
 The tube can be placed in a patient’s mouth, nose, or through a hole in the front of the neck.
 The tube is connected to a ventilator.
 A ventilator associated event (VAE) is a lung condition that may occur in someone who is on a ventilator.

 VAE is one type of hospital-acquired infection.
 There are many reasons a patient may get a VAE.
+These reasons may include:

-A patient is on a ventilator for a long time.
+Being on a ventilator for a long time.

 We keep the head of the bed raised between 30° to 45° degrees unless other health problems do not allow this.

 We suction when needed.
 It is normal for saliva to collect inside the mouth and inside the breathing tube.
 As this fluid collects it can grow bacteria and may cause VAE.
-We remove this fluid from the mouth and breathing tube when needed.
+Were move this fluid from the mouth and breathing tube when needed.

 We reduce acid in the patient’s stomach with medicines.

 We give medicines to help keep the patient calm and comfortable while letting them stay awake as much as they can.
 This is so the patient can betaken off the ventilator sooner.